valdisiljuconoks/LocalizationProvider/README.md

-# DbLocalizationProvider
+## What is DbLocalzationProvider?
-Database Localization Provider for EPiServer
+Database driven localization provider for EPiServer